RevSquare/django-brightcove/README.rst

 Django Brightcove
 #################

 Manages the integration of brightcove videos in a django project.
-It extends the the Bricove librairy developped by Jonathan Beluch: https://pypi.python.org/pypi/brightcove/0.2
+It extends the the Brightcove library developed by Jonathan Beluch: https://pypi.python.org/pypi/brightcove/0.2

 It basically add a form field to easily integrate brightcove account video in the django admin or any form.
 And adds a template tag to fast integrate a brightcove video in a template.